Patterns for building console games in C

 Conclusion

 This game was programmed in an object-oriented way.
-Coding in C was not a good fit.
-It was part of the contract of the course, though.
+C was not a great fit, but it was part of the course contract.

 I feel like I sometimes bent what C had to offer to get more out of it.
-The way I extended the properties of the entities with function pointers is quite odd in my opinion.
-Yet, I believe it's an elegant and appropriate way to handle it.
+Extending entity properties with function pointers is quite odd in my opinion.
+Yet, I believe it's an elegant and appropriate way to handle this problem.

 References